mmistakes/minimal-mistakes/_posts/2024-04-10-kotlin-flows.md

 ## 2. Flows Basics

+> If you need to become proficient in Kotlin **quickly** and with thousands of lines of code and a project under your belt, you'll love [Kotlin Essentials](https://rockthejvm.com/p/kotlin-essentials).
+It's a jam-packed course on **everything** you'll ever need to work with Kotlin for any platform (Android, native, backend, anything), including less-known techniques and language tricks that will make your dev life easier.
+Check it out [here](https://rockthejvm.com/p/kotlin-essentials).

 What is a flow in Kotlin? **A `Flow<T>` is a reactive data structure that emits a sequence of type `T` values**.
 Flows are part of the Kotlin Coroutines library.
 In their simplest form, flows can be viewed as a collection, a sequence, or an iterable of values.
 We can create a flow from a finite list of values using the `flowOf` function:

 ```kotlin